vitorbarbosa1221412/SIDIS-3DB-G02/README.md

 # SIDIS-3DB-G02

-The main goal of this project is to turn the monolithic HAP project in a distributed system using the proper patterns and principals.
+The main goal of this project is to turn the monolithic Healthcare Appointment Platform (HAP) project in a distributed system using the proper patterns and principals.

 ## Deployment Instructions
 To deploy the HAP project, the user most have the following software and configurations in their system.